matilde-t/Applied-Optimization-Methods-for-Inverse-Problems/homework/hw02/README.md

 ## Part 3: Solving CT Problems

+Given that all these methods use the previous implementation of Gradient Descent, I implemented them in the `GradientDescent.py` file.

 ### i) Least Squares

-I implemented this function in `LeastSquares.py`.
-It uses the previous implementation of Gradient Descent and the XrayOperator.
+This function uses the previous implementation of Gradient Descent and the XrayOperator.
 I decided to test it on a real image, from the dataset cited above.

 ![Original image and its sinogram](leastSquares_orig.png "Original image and its sinogram")